QuillPusher/QP_Drafts/Value_Interface.md

  so it cannot implicitly do the conversions.
 So this logic enables providing these conversions on request.

-On-request conversions can help improve the user experince, by allowing conversion to a desired 'to' type, when the 'from' type is unknown or unclear
+On-request conversions can help improve the user experience, by allowing conversion to a desired 'to' type, when the 'from' type is unknown or unclear

 #### Significance of this Feature